Annulment vs. Divorce

 - Existence of force or fraud in obtaining consent to the marriage of one or both parties; and

 - Pregnancy of the wife by another person without the husband’s knowledge.

-There are also clear time limits on the possibility for an annulment.
+There are also clear time limits on the possibility of an annulment.
 The statute makes clear that an annulment, in most of the situations listed above, must be brought within six months after the ground for the annulment is discovered.
 In situations of incurable impotency, adjudicated mental illness or incompetence, or failure to cohabitate, the parties may have a longer time window in which they can bring a claim.
 This is a complicated area of the law, and you should seek advice from a Jackson divorce attorney.

 Ground for Divorce in Mississippi

 There are numerous grounds for divorce in our state.
 Under Mississippi Code Sections 93-5-1 and 93-5-2, an action for divorce can be brought based on the following causes:

 - Natural impotency;

 - Sentence to a penitentiary;